DavyJonesLocker/ember-appkit-rails/README.md

-The bootstrap will also delete the `app/assets/javascripts/` directory You should not put JavaScript into that directory as all business logic you need should be written into `app/`.
-If you need to add a 3rd party library these should go into `vendor/assets/javascripts/`
+The bootstrap will also delete the `app/assets/javascripts/` directory You should not put JavaScript into that directory as all business logic you need should be added to `app/`.
+If you need to add a 3rd party library these should go into `vendor/assets/javascripts/`.
+In order for the resolver to work properly Ember application files need to go into the correct directories.
+For example, models **must** go into `app/models`, controllers **must** go into `app/controller`, routers **must** go into `app/routes`, etc...

 `jquery-ujs` and `turbolinks` are also be removed from your application.